Life

 Abilities

-Memory is the way life organises for the future, predicts future events and consequences, prepares future actions.
+Memory is one way life organises for the future, anticipates events and consequences, and prepares actions.

 Divisions